-Future Wood Green, Wood Green’s Business Improvement District (BID), has been awarded funding through the Mayor of London’s Greener City Fund Community Grant Scheme to transform the front of the Library area on the High Road.
+Future Wood Green (BID), Wood Green’s Business Improvement District (BID), was awarded funding through the Mayor of London’s Greener City Fund Community Grant Scheme to transform the grounds of the Library on the High Road.
 Working with Haringey Council, the BID submitted an application for funding to create a new community garden outside Wood Green Library.

-The BID partnered with local social enterprise GrowN22 C.I.C. to create this new green space.
+The BID partnered with local social enterprise GrowN22 C.I.C. to create and manage these new green spaces.
 We are keen for as many people of all ages and abilities to be involved in this project.

 The new Library Garden project started on the 14th March 2020.
-Local residents and volunteers joined the BID and GrowN22 to begin the first phase of planting.
-A range of colourful Alpines, Hebes' and flowers were planted and further community workshops will take place once the UK wide Lockdown is over.
+Local residents and volunteers joined the Future Wood Green - BID and GrowN22 to begin planting a wide range of plants in four distinct community gardens;

 Local residents planting in the new Library Garden 14/03/2020